gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Manage_Message_Q.md

-## Managing message queue {#ManageMessageQ}
+## Managing message queues {#ManageMessageQ}

-Sending and receiving messages to and from CIC occur in a consecutive way.
-When CIC returns directive messages, they have the following characteristics.
+Clients constantly send and receive messages to and from CIC.
+Directives, the messages clients receive from CIC, have the following characteristics.

-* CIC can return multiple directive messages and messages for additional information at one time.
+* Multiple directives and additional information can come within an HTTP response.
-* CIC can return directive messages not only through a downchannel but also through a response message to an event message.
+* Directives are sent through a downchannel or as an HTTP response.
-* CIC can return directive messages with different dialog IDs.
+* Directives within an HTTP response may have different dialog IDs.
-* CIC does not return directive messages in a sequential order.
+* The order in which the message parts with additional information is not guaranteed.

-Because of these characteristics, you must use a queue-based data structure to put in and take out messages in a sequential order, whether the messages are responses to event messages or whether they are messages sent through a downchannel.
-We call this data structure a "message queue."
+Due to these characteristics, we recommend you to use a queue to manage directives, either received through a downchannel or an HTTP response.
+Push and pop directives in the order they were received.
+We call this queue a "message queue."

-Develop your client to process directive messages one at a time as they are enqueued in each message queue.
-Also, the message in processing must correspond to the last user request in your client.
-User requests are identifiable by [dialog IDs](/CIC/CIC_Overview.md#DialogModel) and the dialog ID of the last request must be kept at the client side.
-If your client is keeping any directive message which has a canceled dialog ID in a message queue, such message and its related information must be removed from the queue.
+Make your client process directives in the message queue one at a time.
+Ignore directives with [dialog ID](/CIC/CIC_Overview.md#DialogModel) different to that of the one kept in your client.
+This is for your client to provide a valid respond to user's request.
+User requests are identifiable by dialog IDs and your client shall keep the dialog ID of the latest request.
+If your message queue is keeping any directive with a dialog ID of a canceled dialog, remove the directive from the queue.

-Determine the following rules in consideration of your UX design plan.
+Determine the following as you wish or depending on UX design.

-* The number of message queues and their size
+* The number of message queues and each queue size
-* Processing priority of message queues
+* Priority over message queues

-If you provide UX that runs tasks seamlessly while your client is receiving speech input or playing speech audio, such as music playback ([AudioPlayer](/CIC/References/CICInterface/AudioPlayer.md)), process message queues separately for such directive messages.
-Some API namespaces send a single directive message simultaneously.
-For such namespaces, you do not have to manage message queues separately.
+For example, if the nature of a service requires seamless UX, such as receiving user's vocal input whilst playing music, use two message queues; one for playing the music and one for processing vocal input.
+However, there are a number of Clova services that send a single directive simultaneously.
+For such services, no separate message queues are required.